The PDF of this report can be downloaded at this link: https://www.rand.org/

 3. Larry Cable (the discredited COIN theorist who wrote Conflict of Myths) The three P’s: Presence, Patience, Persistence.
 You have to be present to make a difference.
 You have to be patient because it takes a long time to influence indigenous forces and develop indigenous capabilities.
 You must have cultural respect without going native and you must have an aptitude and desire for living and working in a foreign culture.
 It takes persistence because mistakes will be made, every operation will include discovery learning and we will have to learn and adapt.

 4. Assessment - must conduct continuous assessment to gain understanding - tactical, operational, and strategic.
 Assessments are key to developing strategy and campaign plans and anticipating potential conflict.
-Assessments allow you to challenge assumptions and determine if a rebalance of, way, and mean with the acceptable, durable, political arrangement is required.
+Assessments allow you to challenge assumptions and determine if a rebalance of, ways and means with the acceptable, durable, political arrangement is required.
 Understand the indigenous way of war and adapt to it.
 Do not force the US way of war upon indigenous forces if is counter to their history, customs, traditions, and abilities.

 5. Assure US and indigenous interests are sufficiently aligned.
 If indigenous and US interests are not sufficiently aligned the mission will fail.
-If the US has stronger interest than the indigenous force we can create an “assistance paradox” - if indigenous forces believe the US mission is "no fail” then the US forces will not allow them to fail and therefore they do not need to try too hard.
+If the US has stronger interest than the indigenous force we can create an “assistance paradox” - if indigenous forces believe the US mission is "no fail” and the US forces will not allow them to fail and therefore they do not need to try too hard.
 They may very well benefit from long term US aid and support which may be their objective for accepting support in the first place.

 6. Employ the right forces for the right mission.
 US SOF, conventional, civilian agency, indigenous forces.
 Always based on assessment and thorough understanding of the problem and available resources and capabilities.
 Cannot over rely on one force to do everything.